Code-Institute-Submissions/patterns_for_fashion/README.md

 -   [Python3](https://en.wikipedia.org/wiki/Python_(programming_language))
 ## Frameworks, Libraries & Programs Used
 1. [Django:](https://www.djangoproject.com/)
+    - Django Python fullstack framework used for the rapid development of the site.
+1.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add the social-media icons in the footer of the page and the various icons from the different sections of login, register, contact, post ad forms.
 1. [Google Fonts:](https://fonts.google.com/)